 When it comes to location, the highest average paycheck ($70K annually) can be spotted in the company's headquarter city of San Francisco, Calif.; New York, N.Y. (about $70K), Denver, Colo. (approximately $60K), and Los Angeles, Calif. ($59K) are the next top-paying cities.
 Houston, Texas ranks low on the pay scale — at around $44K, it is one of the lowest-paid cities.
 By state, the highest compensation levels appear in New York, where the average salary is $74K per year.

 Certifications and Degrees

-In this position, it pays to have Project Management in your toolkit; employees who claim proficiency enjoy a higher median salary of $68K annually.
-Autodesk Revit Architecture also popped up often in the survey as an important skill; close to one-half of employees surveyed report using it at work.
-Other skills in demand are AutoCAD, Adobe InDesign, and Design.
+In this position, it pays to have Project Management in your toolkit; employees who claim proficiency enjoy a higher median salary of about $77K per year.
+A skill that is commonly seen around here is Autodesk Revit Architecture; nearly one-half deem it necessary for work.
+Adobe InDesign, Adobe Photoshop, and Design are also desirable skills.

 Benefits and Perks

 As part of compensation, Gensler gives paid vacation to a third of workers and paid sick leave to one in ten workers.
 For employees looking to save up for their golden years, Gensler provides an optional 401(k) plan, and a majority of workers participate.
 The vast majority of employees have health insurance, and benefits for most survey participants also include dental insurance.
 Additional benefits of working here are a casual working environment, tuition reimbursement, life insurance, and stock options.